“Cut out her heart and bring it to me,” the queen said, and so the huntsman did.

 No blood, however hot, can remove the coldness from her now.
 But she hungers for it, and goes in search of more.

-Previously published in Talebones #39, October 2009; audio reprint in Pseudopod, December 2010; reprint in Monstrous Beauty, October 2014.
+Previously published in Talebones #39, October 2009; audio reprint in Pseudopod, December 2010.
 Reprinted here by permission of the author.